-This program targets all youth in 6th – 8th grade.
-The curriculum used for this program is an evidence-based program built around a framework of social and emotional skill development such as goal setting, decision making, effective communication, peer pressure refusal, pro-social bonding, conflict resolution, and media literacy.
+This initiative is tailored for all 6th-8th grade students.
+The curriculum is evidenced based, focusing on social and emotional skill development, encompassing goal setting, decision making, effective communication, peer pressure refusal, pre-social bonding, conflict resolution and media literacy.

 Too Good For Drugs also promotes academic achievement, alignment with education standards and priorities, and healthy and supportive classroom management.